raspberrypilearning/wheres-zombie/en/step_9.md

 --- /hints ---

 + Finally, let's add a score.
-Once again, locate the line `var zombie_map;` and add another line of code to create a variable called `score`.
+Once again, locate the line `var zombie_map;` and underneath it add another line of code to create a variable called `score`.

-+ If the player found a zombie, in my game they don't get any points.
+If the player found a zombie, in my game they don't get any points.
 Perhaps if you are feeling particularly mean you could make your player get minus points in your game!
 If they found a hospital or a weapon store they get 10 points.

 ![Add a score](images/add-score.png)

 Here is some pseudo code for the code we want to add.

-Translate this pseudo code into real code and add it to your program.
++ Translate this pseudo code into real code and add it to your program.

 ```html
 IF what they found isn't a zombie